Category:

 By 1997, with the breaks placed on Hungry Jack's and with trademark in tow, Burger King then hatched a deal with Shell to open outlets at its service stations, deftly starting in places where Hungry Jack's had been operating for a shorter period, i.e. with less brand loyalty (Sydney and Melbourne).
 Then the first stand-alone Burger King outlet opened in Hobart, Tasmania, an Australian state where there were no Hungry Jack's outlets.
 More Burger King-branded outlets quickly opened in the same states as the Shell outlets.
 The word then floating on the Australian street was this was all part of a 'rebranding' of Hungry Jack's to Burger King, with no mention that it was actually two rival companies at play here.
 Eventually 81 Burger King outlets would open, some directly opposite Hungry Jack's, and many of the Hungry Jack's franchisees were pressured to 'jump ship'.
 Very confusing.

 What was Cowin to do?
-He could have caved in but instead he made the audacious decision to take the Burger King to court for breach of contract.
+He could have caved in but instead he made the audacious decision to take Burger King to court for breach of contract.

 And how did it end?